History of the tank: Russian

-German development
+German

 The A7V was the only German tank of World War I that saw actual combat.
 A prototype was built in early 1917 for trials, with production of the vehicles beginning in October of the same year.
 They were used on about six occasions from March 1918.
 Only twenty were produced.
 Germany also had several other projects on paper as well as other prototype tanks in development.